allegheny-college-cmpsc-200-fall-2025/course-materials/CODE_OF_CONDUCT.md

 * Keeping "up-to-date" with platforms may require seeking additional extra-curricular knowledge
   * For example, using Markdown in Discord
 * Respect others' thoughts, time, and contributions to either discussion or code products
-* Check course platforms often -- at least twice a day
+* Check course platforms often—at least twice a day
   * The best times to review are often the beginning and ends of a day
     * i.e.: 8:00 (beginning), 18:00 (end)